wp-plugins/reales-wp-xml-csv-property-listings-import/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.0.0

-Easily import property listings from any XML or CSV file to the Reales WP theme with the Reales WP WP Add-On for WP All Import.
+Easily import property listings from any XML or CSV file to the Reales WP theme with the Reales WP Add-On for WP All Import.

 == Description ==